Enayatullah-Shadab/student-workbook/src/reflections/wk2/quiz2.md

 ```
 What index is the pineapple's current position?
 How do you know?
 <!-- enter you answer in the space below -->
+pineapple is located at the position with index 2, because in array the first element start with index 0
 ```

 ```